 By the mid-1960s, NERSICA no longer reflected the membership of the growing industry and its name was changed to the National Remodelers Association (NRA).

 In 1983, the National Remodelers Association and the National Home Improvement Council joined to establish the National Association of the Remodeling Industry (NARI).
-Today, NARI has 58 chapters nationwide and has enjoyed a sizeable growth period during the past decade.
+Today, NARI has 52 chapters nationwide and has members in 49 states.
 In 2000, NARI moved its national headquarters from Alexandria, Virginia, to Des Plaines, Illinois, and as the Voice of the Remodeling IndustryTM, continues to prosper.

 NARI’s Core Purpose is to advance and promote the remodeling industry’s professionalism, product and vital public purpose.